 I like to drink my iced tea slightly sweetened but I don’t like using white refined sugar to sweeten my tea.

 My personal favorite way to sweeten cold-brewed iced tea is with liquid stevia.
-Stevia is a sugar-free, plant-based substitute for traditional sugars that has no calories and will not affect blood sugar levels. this one I’ve been using.
+Stevia is a sugar-free, plant-based substitute for traditional sugars that has no calories and will not affect blood sugar levels (this is the one I’ve been using).

 It’s perfect for iced tea because it’s already in liquid form, so it stirs right into the tea.
 I find using somewhere between 6-8 drops makes for a perfectly sweetened glass of iced tea.